-TCM 515 provides the option to activate a one or two-level repeater for received EnOcean radio telegrams.
+TCM 515 and TCM 515U provide the option to activate a one or two-level repeater for received EnOcean radio telegrams.
+TCM 515J supports only one-level repeater due to Japanese radio regulations.

-- One-level repeater: If a received telegram is a valid and original (not yet repeated), the telegram is repeated after a random delay. - Two-level repeater: If a received telegram is valid and original or repeated once, the telegram is repeated after a random delay.
+- One-level repeater: If a received telegram is a valid and original (not yet repeated), then the telegram is repeated after a random delay. - Two-level repeater: If a received telegram is valid and original or repeated once, then the telegram is repeated after a random delay.